 iNICQ: Internet-Based Newborn Improvement Collaborative for Quality

-In iNICQ Improving Critical Transitions, teams improve processes and practices to affect outcomes and experiences for infants and families.
+- Improving Critical Transitions (2018-2022): Teams aim to improve processes and practices to affect outcomes and experiences for infants and families.

 What is a Critical Transition?

 A critical transition is any change to the site of care, status or plan of care, or care team.

 In newborn care, these changes happen multiple times from birth to home, and frequently through each phase of care.
 Each transition can affect the outcome of the infant and experience of the family.

 Teams participating in this collaborative will utilize the drivers of high-quality transitions to improve critical transitions within and between phases of care.
 The focus for 2022 will be on improving handoffs within these transitions.

 The focus in 2022 on improving handoffs is a vital aspect of improving critical transitions across all phases of care.